operator-framework/operator-lifecycle-manager/Documentation/install/install.md

 rbacApiVersion: rbac.authorization.k8s.io
 # namespace is the namespace the operators will _run_
 namespace: local
-# watchedNamespaces is a comma-separated list of namespaces the operators will _watch_ for ALM resources.
+# watchedNamespaces is a comma-separated list of namespaces the operators will _watch_ for OLM resources.
-# Omit to enable ALM in all namespaces
+# Omit to enable OLM in all namespaces
 watchedNamespaces: local
 # catalog_namespace is the namespace where the catalog operator will look for global catalogs.
 # entries in global catalogs can be resolved in any watched namespace
 catalog_namespace: local

-# alm operator run configuration
+# OLM operator run configuration
 alm:
-  # ALM operator doesn't do any leader election (yet), set to 1
+  # OLM operator doesn't do any leader election (yet), set to 1
   replicaCount: 1
   # The image to run.
 If not building a local image, use sha256 image references
   image: